hellgrenj/simpledash_cli/readme.md

 screen 1: select a namespace
 ![screenshot2](screenshot1.png)

 screen 2: monitor the namespace (endpoints, deployments and pods). this screen auto updates when the websocket server sends an update.
-You can click on the view logs link and endpoint links.
+You can click on the view logs links and endpoint links.
 ![screenshot2](screenshot2.png)

 ## Installation